 When you create a remarketing list, you can use Sharing to determine whether to add the remarketing list to the current account or allow the remarketing list to be shared across all accounts under the manager account.

 Once you set sharing, you can't change it.
-If you want to change the sharing scope, you need to create a new conversion goal and pause the old one.
+If you want to change the sharing scope, you need to create a new conversion goal and delete the old one.

 If someone qualifies to be part of multiple remarketing lists AND the remarketing lists are associated with the same ad group or campaign with different bids, the highest bid will be applied.